gluru/Kare-Dev/custom-callbacks.md

 }
 ```
 Any additional parameters will be listed in their own callback

+### kare.onLoad
+Executed when the widget is finished initializing
 ### kare.onClose
 Executed when the widget is minimized
 ### kare.onEscalate